-Familiarize yourself with the webMethods.io Integration terminology before you start creating workflows.
-Understand how various concepts such as triggers, webhooks, conditions, actions, and containers together make up a workflow.
+Familiarize yourself with the webMethods.io Integration terminology before you start creating Workflows.
+Understand how various concepts such as triggers, actions, webhooks, conditions, connectors, accounts, FlowServices, and containers together make up a workflow.

-Creating and using the workflow get easier while knowing the terminologies used in it.
-This document gives you a quick overview of the components used to create a workflow in webMethods.io Integration so that you can automate your daily tasks easily.
+Creating and using a workflow get easier while knowing the terminologies used in it.
+This section gives you a quick overview of the components used to create a Workflow or a FlowService in webMethods.io Integration so that you can automate your daily tasks easily.

 A project corresponds to a folder or container for organizing your workflows.
 When you create or add workflow inside a project, all the configurations related to that workflow are also stored inside the project.
 Every tenant, by default, has a default project.
 The user can choose to create additional projects as per their requirements.

 A workflow is a connection between two or more web apps or services.
 Creating a workflow means defining the steps of a recurring task that you want to automate.
 For example, whenever a New Lead is created in Salesforce, create a New Task in Wunderlist.
 Go to Creating First Workflow to learn more about workflows and refer to our step-by-step instructions.

 See this video to know about some of the common utilities used to build workflows.